 We are operating in accordance with a checklist under the Restrictions on Businesses, Activities and Undertakings Direction.
 This plan has been approved by Queensland Health and allows contact between non-household dancers partaking in a class.
 However, if you display any COVID symptoms, please stay home, self isolate until you’re well again and then join us after you’ve recovered.
 Restricted businesses must electronically collect and store contact information about all guests, patrons and staff at the time of entry unless otherwise specified, by either: a. the Check In Qld app; or b. registering guests, patrons and staff through the Business Profile mode of the Check In Qld app.
 If you have any questions phone us on 0467 798 202 Thank you for your co-operation.
 We have a strong commitment to ensuring our community's health.
-If you have any concerns or questions about our processes and procedures, or any aspect of managing Townsville Dance On Rock n Roll, in this transition period, please don't hesitate to contact us at firstname.lastname@example.org Keep on dancing
+If you have any concerns or questions about our processes and procedures, or any aspect of managing Townsville Dance On Rock n Roll Group, in this period, please don't hesitate to contact us at email@example.com Keep on dancing

 Our Lessons are held at the Cutheringa Bowls Club, 8 Harold Street West End, Townsville Australia every Tuesday evening.
 Entry is $5 per head for the whole night.
 Tea, coffee and water supplied.
 All attendees are required to become a social member of the Cutheringa Bowls Club.